Rise of the Planet of the Apes; Movie Review

 A Belated Review?

 This movie was released in 2011, and by December, was released to DVD.
-Many folks have probably already seen it in the theaters, but for those who, like my husband and I, wait for the DVD, I hope this is timely information.
+Many folks have probably already seen it in the theaters, but for those who, like my husband and I, wait for the DVD, they may yet not have seen this movie.

 This was a very well-done film, enjoyable from the aspect of the plot and story line as well as the special effects and stunts.
 The action was blended so seamlessly that the only way you could tell you were not looking at a real event during the major conflict scenes was your own common sense.